dvrpc/development-intensity-zones/Methodology.md

 After preliminary zones are determined two avenues to graduate to a higher intensity zone are afforded to block groups that meet particular criteria.
 These bonuses allow for more information about the built form that may not be captured in the density and proximity dimensions due to the shapes of block groups or other factors.

-#### Sidewalk Network Crossings Density
+#### Pedestrian Network Crossings Density

-The crossing segments of DVRPC’s Sidewalk Network dataset were used to create a crossings density value for each block group.
+The crossing segments of DVRPC’s Pedestrian Network dataset were used to create a crossings density value for each block group.
 This was chosen as both an indication of walkability, in showing the presence of pedestrian facilities, and of form, by capturing the frequency of intersections.
 Intersection density can indicate greater likelihood of street grid connectivity and urbanization.
-Some crossings in the network were drawn where there are no painted crosswalks but that the sidewalk presence at corners suggests people will likely cross there.Only block groups with a preliminary intensity zone of low, medium-low, and medium-high can receive a sidewalk network crossings density bonus and can only gain the next higher intensity level.
+Some crossings in the network were drawn where there are no painted crosswalks but that the sidewalk presence at corners suggests people will likely cross there.
+Only block groups with a preliminary intensity zone of low, medium-low, and medium-high can receive a sidewalk network crossings density bonus and can only gain the next higher intensity level.
 The criteria for a bonus is that the block group’s crossing density value is at least higher than the next zone up’s 50th percentile of crossing densities.

 Only 4% of block groups in the 9-county region receive a sidewalk network crossings density bonus.
-The sidewalk inventory is only available for the DVRPC region and only block groups within the region are eligible for this type of bonus.
+The Pedestrian Network is only available for the DVRPC region and only block groups within the region are eligible for this type of bonus.
 Since the purpose of the DIZ is for regional analysis and the surrounding county results are for context, this discrepancy was not seen as an issue.

 #### A Note on Density Denominators